grimace87/Stitchy/README.md

 ### Building

 This project is a Rust binary project, intended to be used as a command-line tool.
-No binaries are distributed at the moment, so it must be built from source:
+No binaries are distributed, so it must be built from source:

 - Install Rust and Cargo if you don't already have them - see the official documentation at https://www.rust-lang.org/tools/install to install `rustup` and `cargo` and set up a